shuochsu/DeepVideoDeblurring/readme.md

-## Deep Video Deblurring
+## Deep Video Deblurring for Hand-held Cameras
-This is the demo code for [Deep Video Deblurring](http://www.cs.ubc.ca/labs/imager/tr/2017/DeepVideoDeblurring/).
+This is the demo code for [Deep Video Deblurring for Hand-held Cameras](http://www.cs.ubc.ca/labs/imager/tr/2017/DeepVideoDeblurring/).
 Given a stack of pre-aligned input frames, our network predicts a sharper central image.

 ### Prepare data
 - Download and unzip test videos to `dataset`, from this [link](http://www.cs.ubc.ca/labs/imager/tr/2017/DeepVideoDeblurring/DeepVideoDeblurring_Dataset.zip), or place your own test video frames under `dataset/qualitative_datasets/[video_file_name]/input`.